Point-set models for homotopy coherent coalgebras: Introduction

 \begin{remark} Let us indicate one reason why the monoidal structure being closed is useful for the strategy described in \cref{strategy remark}.
 Let $(\mathsf C,\otimes)$ be a monoidal category.
 The formula \eqref{classical free algebra} for the free algebra in $\mathsf C$ is valid whenever $\mathsf C$ admits countable coproducts, and $-\otimes-$ preserves countable coproducts in both variables.
 If $\mathsf C$ is closed, then the latter condition is automatic, since $X \otimes -$ is a left adjoint and preserves colimits.
 By contrast, if $\mathsf C^{\mathrm{op}}$ is closed then $X \otimes -$ is a \emph{right} adjoint.
 For example, if $\mathsf C = \mathsf{Ab}^{\mathrm{op}}$, then free algebras in $\mathsf C$ are what's classically called \emph{cofree coalgebras}.
 Cofree coalgebras exist, but their construction is extremely intricate (cf.~\cite{fox,Hazewinkel03}), in particular in comparison to the simple formula \eqref{classical free algebra}.

 \end{remark}

 Here are some examples indicating the subtleties involved in proving rectification results for coalgebras.

 \begin{example} Every based suspension is an $\mathbb E_1$-coalgebra in the $\infty$-category of based spaces, with respect to the monoidal structure given by wedge sum.
 But a coalgebra in the 1-category of topological spaces with respect to wedge sum must be a point.
-Hence there can be no rectification of coalgebras in this situation. \end{example}
+Hence there can be no rectification of coalgebras in this situation.
+See Remark 2.19. in \cite{Moreno22} for more details. \end{example}

 \begin{example}In a cartesian monoidal category, there exists \emph{exactly one} coalgebra structure on any object: the counit is the unique map to the terminal object, and the comultiplication is necessarily the diagonal.
 In particular, any coalgebra in spaces is cocommutative.
 On the point-set level, the latter fact propagates to the stable setting: in any one of the 1-categories of symmetric spectra, orthogonal spectra, $\Gamma$-spaces, $W$-spaces, and Elmendorf--Kriz--Mandell--May's category of $\mathbb S$-modules, all coassociative coalgebras are automatically cocommutative \cite{ps}.
 This is certainly not the case for coalgebras in the $\infty$-category of spectra, which therefore rarely admit a strict point-set rigidification. \end{example}